New use for old style

 Here is a celebrity getting her photo in a phone booth.
 It works for everyone I guess…

-Comments Off on Icon not function
+Comments Off on Iconic London

-Posted in Comment, News
+Posted in Comment, Geography